jake-morr/portfolio/README.md

 # JED Healthy Minds Survey #
 ############################

-This code was devloped in consultant with the EWU JED team and the Healthy Minds Survey through University of Michigan.
+This code was devloped in consultation with the EWU JED team and the Healthy Minds Survey through University of Michigan.
 Nick Franco and the JED team tasked me with evaluating statistical differences between population groups.

 #########################################